mrahman4782/RecommendationTest/README.md

 ## Overview
 ### Description
 In this app, users can view different posts made by other users.
-These posts include description and images for the places that other people recommended.
+These posts include description and images for the places that they recommended.